fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 10: Public History + Historiographical Research
 - Readings TBA

+{% include alert.html class='danger' title='Revisions due' text="
 - Carefully follow the directions for [setting up your _Metahistory_ repository](metahistory-setup).
 - Carefully look the directions for [revising _Metahistory_](metahistory-revisions).
 This exercise walks you through the process of making and publishing changes.
 - After you finish your revisions, commit them to your repository, and create a pull request for your edits.
-This is _exactly_ the same process you followed for the test edit.
+"%}

 {% include alert.html class='danger' title='Topic descriptions due' text="
 - Post to GitHub a short title and description of your intended _Metahistory_ essay.
 "%}

 {% include alert.html class='info' title='In class' text="
-- Challenges and necessity of public history
+- Challenges and necessity of public history (esp after Fulbrook)
 - Basic research process that you should use for your essays.
 This ensures you will be selecting appropriate sources, and using and citing them appropriately.
 "%}